 Men can exercise their pelvic floor muscles, too.
 If you aren’t sure where to locate them, try cutting off urination in the middle of your stream.
 The muscles responsible for this action are connected to the pelvic floor.
 The stronger the muscles, the better control you’ll have over your erection, orgasm, and ejaculation.

-42. Sometimes, Forget About Orgasm Altogether
+42. Sometimes, Forget About Orgasms Altogether

-It’s important to remember that sex is not a race towards orgasm.
+It’s important to remember that sex is not a race toward orgasm.
 Positioning it that way takes away from the intimacy and intensity the experience can provide.
 Besides, putting too much pressure on orgasm alone can mess with your head.
 It takes you out of the moment and away from your partner, and that’s a perfect recipe for unsatisfactory sex.
 Try not to focus on the destination and just enjoy the ride.

 43. Try Edging